 #4 – Mould and mildew watch:

 I usually find a little mould on the wall behind my sofa.
-While we do try to keep the room ventilated, we’ve noticed it still grows back there in the winter as the heating is usually on full all winter and we rarely open the windows as it’s so cold!
+While we do try to keep the room ventilated, we’ve noticed it still grows back there in the winter as the heating is usually on full and we rarely open the windows as it’s so cold!
 To tackle this, I will grab a cloth and a spray bottle containing hot water mixed with vinegar and baking soda.
 I’ll spray it onto the wall and gently wipe the mould away.
 I have to repeat this a few times throughout the year.

 #5 – Take time to banish the clutter:

-I hate clutter and I make a point of getting rid of everything I don’t need.
+I dislike clutter and I make a point of getting rid of everything I don’t need.
 I tend to do this as part of my big spring clean.
 It’s so refreshing and I’ve never missed anything I’ve sold, thrown away or donated.

 I’ll “audit” each room as I clean.
 Then, I’ll list electrical goods on Facebook Marketplace for collection.
 I’ll put clothing, shoes and handbags that I don’t wear on eBay.
 I’ll donate items like books or ornaments to family, friends and charity shops.